WHAT IS medlife?

 In order to achieve the ultimate goal of a world free from the constraints of poverty, we empower students and volunteers to become advocates for change by creating on-campus Chapters, volunteering in Service Learning Trips, and supporting the Moving Mountains giving program.

 With this support, MEDLIFE hires and trains local staff to provide high-quality 24/7/365 patient care, community development projects, and educational workshops to empower communities in need.

 Our mission is to build a worldwide Movement empowering the poor in their fight for equal access to healthcare, education, and a safe home.

 A world free from the constraints of poverty.

 MEDLIFE was founded in 2004 by Nick Ellis.
-While working in hospitals in Chimborazo, Ecuador, Nick volunteered as a translator for a medical mission organization.
-On one of these clinics, Nick met a young boy in need of heart surgery.
-Unfortunately, the clinic was only in town for a day and could do nothing beyond making the diagnosis.
-Nick found this deeply troubling — what is the point of running medical missions if they are powerless to help the people who truly need it?
+While working in hospitals in Chimborazo, Ecuador, Nick also volunteered as a translator for a medical mission organization.
+At one of these clinics, he encountered a young boy in desperate need of heart surgery.
+Unfortunately, the clinic’s limited duration prevented them from providing any assistance beyond diagnosis.
+This experience deeply troubled Nick.
+He questioned the purpose of medical missions if they couldn’t help those who truly needed it.

-Following this experience, Nick knew he had to do something.
+Following this experience, Nick felt compelled to take action.
 Upon returning home to Bangor, Maine Nick stood in a Walmart parking lot asking for donations and within hours, had enough funds to provide heart surgery for the young boy, named Darwin.
 Darwin became our first MEDLIFE patient.